 - Clean bath towels

 Start by reading the label of the item of clothing you want to wash.
 Look in particular for any detergent or water temperature recommendations.
-(If you need a refresher of what those strange laundry symbols mean on clothing labels, head to How To Read The Laundry Symbols On Your Clothing Tags for a free printable cheat sheet!)
+(If you need a refresher of what those strange laundry symbols mean on clothing labels, we created a free printable washing instruction symbols cheat sheet!)

 Fill your bathtub, a bucket, or your sink with lukewarm water, then add a small amount of detergent.
 Mix it up together with a large spoon or a whisk to dissolve the detergent and break up any clumps.